How Raspberries Crafted a Power Pop Gem on Their First Album

-What a year 1972 was.
-The airwaves were bursting with everything from the stomp of Grand Funk Railroad to the majestic soul of the Chi-Lites, the sound of the Raspberries still seemed a bit out of step.
+What a year it was: The airwaves were bursting with everything from the stomp of Grand Funk Railroad to the majestic soul of the Chi-Lites.
+Still, the sound of the Raspberries seemed a bit out of step.

 Raspberries' roots go back to mid-'60s bands the Choir, Cyrus Erie and the Quick, all of whom had success in their hometown of Cleveland.
 But it wouldn't be until Cyurs Erie leader Eric Carmen teamed up with guitarist Wally Bryson, guitarist and bassist Dave Smalley and drummer Jim Bonfanti that everything would perfectly click into place for them as Raspberries.
 The band signed to Capitol Records and issued their debut album in April 1972.